 Because of the principal colours featured in the arms of these two councils, a misconception has arisen that red is the colour of the eastern part of the county and blue of the west.
 In fact, as demonstrated, this is not the case at all – the colours of the council arms have no bearing on the traditional colour and design of the Sussex emblem and the county flag based upon it.
 There is actually clear evidence of the use of the whole Sussex blue emblem in the east, to confound and disprove this misunderstanding, as demonstrated by the aforementioned use of the blue plaque on the wall of the Kent and Sussex Hospital in Tonbridge Wells as well as the many following examples.

-From left to right below are, at top, emblems adorning Lewes town hall and another on its council offices, built in 1913; the sign of Ringmer village in the east and the insignia of Ringmer Football Club; below, the insignia of Ewhurst & Staplecross Bonfire Society (located in the east of the county) and the insignia of Uckfield Bonfire & Carnival Society (located in the east of the county); the badges of Catsfield football club and the Warbleton Brass Band, both again, located in the east of the county.
+From left to right below are, at top, emblems adorning Lewes town hall and another on its council offices, built in 1913; the sign of Ringmer village in the east and the insignia of Ringmer Football Club; below, the insignia of Ewhurst & Staplecross Bonfire Society (located in the east of the county) and the insignia of Uckfield Bonfire & Carnival Society (located in the east of the county); the badges of Catsfield football club and the Warbleton Brass Band and a car club all, again, located in the east of the county.

 Further information regarding the council banners, highlighting how they are not county flags, can be found here.